 Instructions: The documents required vary by program.
 Please review the list of items necessary for your application found here.

-- Your signature is required on the application and also on the waiver portion of each individual recommendation form.
+- Your signature is required on the application.
 Please be certain to note whether you do or do not waive your right to have access to the recommendations submitted on your behalf.
-Use this form for your recommendations: Letter of Recommendation (pdf)

-- There is a non-refundable application fee of $35 due along with your completed application, you will be prompted to pay by credit card after completing the application online.
-If preferred, you may send a personal check or money order.
+- There is a non-refundable application fee of $35 due along with your completed application.
+You may submit online payment here, or you may send a personal check or money order.